Berdychiv: In the Russian Empire

+Until the mid-19th century, Berdychiv was one of the biggest cities in Ukraine as centre of grain and cattle trade and small-scale industry, such as mercery and shoemaking.
 In 1846, the town had 1893 buildings, 69 of which were brick-made, 11 streets, 80 alleys, and four squares.
 Honoré de Balzac visited it in 1850 and noted that its unplanned development made it resemble the dance of a polka as some buildings leaned left while others leaned right.
 In 1857, Polish-British writer Joseph Conrad, regarded as one of the greatest novelists to write in the English language, was born in Berdychiv.

+During the second half of the 19th century Berdychiv's population stagnated due to the decline of fairs and emergence of railways.
 Around the turn of the 20th century, Berdychiv counted some 80 synagogues and batei midrash, and was famous for its cantors.